-This program will help both defense lawyers and staff understand how immigration issues impact criminal defense cases, and is co-chaired by Kathryn Kase (Attorney At Law) & Jordan Pollock (Dallas Co.
+This non-capital program will be helpful both to lawyers and staff in understanding how immigration issues impact criminal defense cases, and is co-chaired by Kathryn Kase (Attorney At Law) & Jordan Pollock (Dallas Co.
 Public Defender's Office).

 This course is funded by a grant from the Texas Court of Criminal Appeals.